janeyay/Illustrator/README.md

-Logo for a company names as Nepal Kadhanya
+Logo for a company named as Nepal Kadhanya